Re: Fee-Based Transportation System –

 Click to view maps of the area served by the fee-based transportation program:

 Make payment for fee-based busing at the time of online registration or by check mailed to the District Business Office, located at 1050 Ivy Hall Lane, Buffalo Grove, IL 60089.
-At this time, the Business Office is not open to accept in-person payment.

 To participate in the Fee-Based Transportation System, a parent/guardian must complete the enrollment form and provide full payment of $525 per child by check (or make payment through registration online, available only when completing online registration for a student).